 IOM’s Mandate

 Since 2007, member states requested IOM within its governing bodies to work on migration, environment and climate change.
 At the beginning of 2015, a dedicated Migration, Environment and Climate Change (MECC) Division was created to address the migration, environment and climate nexus.
 This institutional change has formalized IOM’s engagement in this thematic area, making IOM the first international organization to have established an institutional unit fully devoted to this topic.
-Through its Migration, Environment and Climate Change Division, within the Department of Migration Management, IOM oversees, supports and coordinates the development of policy guidance for activities with a migration, environment and climate change dimension.
+Through its Migration, Environment, Climate Change and Risk Reduction Division, within the Department of Peace and Development Coordination, IOM oversees, supports and coordinates the development of policy guidance for activities with a migration, environment and climate change dimension.

 IOM’s Vision